12 Small Beach Cottage Bathroom Storage Ideas That Maximize Space

 • Vary sizes based on your storage needs while maintaining a consistent style

-DIY project: Customize plain storage baskets with coastal flair!
+Customize plain storage baskets with coastal flair!
 Take simple white plastic bins and wrap the exterior with rope in a nautical pattern.
 Secure with waterproof glue and add a simple wood or rope handle on each side.
 Finish with a homemade tag using twine and a small piece of driftwood as a label.

-Buy it option: The Container Store's Water Hyacinth Storage Bins bring immediate beach texture, or try Target's Threshold Seagrass Baskets with liners for an affordable coastal storage solution.
+The Container Store's Water Hyacinth Storage Bins bring immediate beach texture, or try Target's Threshold Seagrass Baskets with liners for an affordable coastal storage solution.

 This might be my most creative bathroom storage solution yet!
 For truly unique small beach cottage organization, I've developed what I call a "tidal storage system" that works with the natural rhythm of bathroom use and brings an authentic nautical element to your space.

-Picture this: A series of weathered wood plank shelves suspended from the ceiling by nautical rope and brass pulleys, creating an adjustable storage system that can be raised and lowered as needed.
+A series of weathered wood plank shelves suspended from the ceiling by nautical rope and brass pulleys, creating an adjustable storage system that can be raised and lowered as needed.
 When not in use, the shelves float near the ceiling, completely opening up your floor space.
 When you need to access your toiletries or towels, simply lower the specific shelf to a comfortable height, just like the changing tides of the ocean.
 The edges of each shelf feature small embedded shells and sea glass that catch the light as they move.

 • Install brass pulley hardware into ceiling joists for secure mounting